zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec04.md

 ### Ordered description of steps to be taken to execute the test case

-1. Retrieve the DNSKEY RR set from the child zone, including RRSIG.
-2. Retrieve the SOA RR set from the child zone, including RRSIG.
+1. Obtain a set of name server IP addresses using [Method4] and [Method5].
+2. Create a DNSKEY query for the zone with DO flag set.
+3. Create a SOA query for the zone with DO flag set.
+4. Send the DNSKEY query over UDP to one of the name server IP addresses.
+5. Send the SOA query over UDP to one of the name server IP addresses.
-3. If any RRSIG validity is found where the expiration time already has passed, this test case fails.
+6. If any RRSIG validity is found where the expiration time already has passed, this test case fails.
-4. If any RRSIG validity time is shorter than 12 hours (from "now"), this test case fails.
+7. If any RRSIG validity time is shorter than 12 hours (from "now"), this test case fails.
-5. If any RRSIG validity time is longer than 180 days (from "now"), this test fails.
+8. If any RRSIG validity time is longer than 180 days (from "now"), this test fails.
-6. If any RRSIG validity from inception to expiration is longer than 180 days, this test case fails.
+9. If any RRSIG validity from inception to expiration is longer than 180 days, this test case fails.

 ### Outcome(s)